Tubbz-alt/betsapi-gitbook/docs/betfair/timeline.md

 Parameter | Required? | Description
 --------- | ------- | -----------
-event_id | Yes | Event ID you get from /betfair/inplay or upcoming
+event_id | Yes | Event ID you get from /betfair/inplay

 > you can send multiple event_ids in one request with event_id=1,2,3,4 up to max 10 ids.